microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 ### Creating a branch

-Create a branch from your forked branch for your code changes:
+Create a branch from your forked repo for your code changes:

 \```
+git checkout master
+git pull upstream master
 git checkout -b my-branch-name
 \```